1207roy/flutter_demo_collection/state_management_demo/README.md

 This project is simple demo of different ways of state management handling in counter app.

-# Types of state management handling way
+# Ways of state management

 1. Flutter Vanilla
-2 .Flutter Bloc Vanilla (Same as RxDart)
+2. Flutter Bloc Vanilla (Same as RxDart)
 3. Flutter Bloc
 4. Flutter Redux